MusabNaik/Encrypted-Drive/README.md

     -   Select a file you want to encrypt.
     -   Enter a password.
-    -   Click the "Encrypt File" button.
-    -   The encrypted file will be automatically downloaded with a `.encrypted` extension.
+    -   The encrypted file will be automatically uploaded to your Google Drive.
 2.  **Decrypting a File**:

     -   Select an encrypted file.
     -   Enter the password used for encryption.
-    -   Click the "Decrypt File" button.
     -   The decrypted file will be automatically downloaded with its original extension.

 ## Code Structure